esyede/rakit/packages/docs/data/views/templating.md

 ```

 In the above example, the `@` symbol will be removed by Blade; however,
-the `{{ name }}` syntax will remain untouched by the Blade engine, so this syntax can be rendered by your JavaScript framework.
+the `{{ $name }}` syntax will remain untouched by the Blade engine, so this syntax can be rendered by your JavaScript framework.

 #### Displaying data with default value